c2lang/c2compiler/README.md

 ## Language
 - Dont allow Declaration in Condition of if stmt?

+## Generate-C
+- assert:
+    generate original source location in assert (not generate C) -> so generate own if stmt with source loc included

 ## General
 - convert files to relative path in findProjectDir(), to Vim understands errors
 - add option to print all configs in code